hepplerj/Dissertation/ch4.dissertation.Heppler.rev.md

 came at the expense "of thousands of its poorest and most defenseless citizens."[^29]

-Following a successful lawsuit against Saratoga, a wealthy suburb in the Santa Cruz foothills, in 1970 that charged the city violated a new state law requiring housing for all economic segments, CRU filed suit against Los Altos Hills.
+Following a successful 1970 lawsuit against Saratoga, a wealthy suburb in the Santa Cruz foothills, that charged the city violated a new state law requiring housing for all economic segments, CRU filed another suit against Los Altos Hills.
 The organization had applied for a low-income housing permit in 1971 on land near the edge of town to become a 200-unit apartment that could accommodate 800 persons.
 The town refused, and Ybarra filed suit charging that the city violated California law.
 During the three-day trial, representatives for CRU argued that the city's zoning requirements were exclusionary and served only to maintain an enclave of white, upper-class families.
 The city responded that their zoning requirements sought to maintain the "rural" character of the town.
 Furthermore, they claimed, such additions to the town posed an environmental threat.
 Nor could the city fully provide the urban services that would be needed.[^30] To Ybarra, such claims were empty, telling the *San Jose Mercury* that "if they're interested in preserving the foothills for a certain class of people then the conservationists are our enemies, too."[^31] In November, Judge Stanely Wiegel rejected Los Altos Hills' argument that infrastructure and environmentalism supported the town's restrictive zoning, but Wiegel upheld the zoning law.
 When CRU appealed, the Ninth Circuit upheld the district ruling on the basis that low-income housing was available elsewhere in the county.[^32]

 Landscape aesthetics and appeals to environmentalism formed the core justification for suburban exclusivity in Los Altos Hills.
-Special zoning allowed affluent suburbs to maintain their "rural" environments, but at the cost of poor communities. <!-- finish this up -->
+Special zoning allowed affluent suburbs to maintain their "rural" environments, maintaining a sense of countryside living that had drawn them to the foothills in the first place.
+Yet zoning for environmental reasons, whether intentional or not, introduced exclusive spaces.
+What environmentalists and homeowners neglected was that the protection of environments not only served to redefine what could or could not happen in space, but also those protections came with a social cost.

 Saving Open Space for the Cost of Wine and Bread
 ------------------------------------------------